 Juxtaposed against a stark black backdrop, we discover the unexpected tensile strength of pink thread spooling from a rusted bobbin, and watchfulness in the eye of an embroidery needle worn by use.
 “Nothing was ever wasted or thrown away.
 She (her grandmother) had stacks and stacks of handwritten recipe books that were crossed through and edited to accommodate what they had on hand to try and make something close to normal.
 We’ve lost that today,” observes the artist.
 “It’s too easy to run to the store for whatever we need or go to Amazon and replace anything that isn’t new and perfect.”

-But there is also joy to be found in Shank’s images, and hope to be celebrated by industrious hands that created the wishful flowers of an embroidered pillowcase, the crocheted curls of a stack of frilled doilies, and the lovingly placed patches on the tattered edge of a well-used quilt.
+But there is also a joy to be found in Shank’s images, and hope to be celebrated by industrious hands that created the wishful flowers of an embroidered pillowcase, the crocheted curls of a stack of frilled doilies, the lovingly placed patches on the tattered edge of a well-used quilt, the vibrant colors of a delicately woven rug like the ones you can see here, and the intricate patterns of a hand-loomed table runner.
 The revelation of that softness sends us reeling back in time, evoking vague remembrances of lavender-scented hugs and powdered cheeks pressed against ours.

 Shank credits her grandmother for her interest in the arts.
 She remembers learning at her knee to fashion roses from sweet icing for her grandmother’s beautifully decorated cakes, and June’s encouragement for her to draw and paint.
 “I think it was probably because of her that I took every art class possible in high school, and that’s kind of when I started dabbling in photography.
 I took it a little more seriously when I started college.”
 She did not see herself going into education, but inspired by the quality of her teachers, one month after receiving a Bachelor of Fine Arts in Photography and Ceramic Art from Clemson University, she began a teaching career.
 Determined to inspire her students, when tasked with teaching photography at the high school level, Shank continued her own education.
 A Master of Arts in Teaching from SCAD soon followed, as did National Board Certification in Early Adolescent through Young Adult Art, and a Gifted and Talented Endorsement and Advanced Placement Certification from the College Board in 2018.
 In 2019, she completed SCAD’s Master of Fine Arts in Photography program, which led to the homage to her grandmother.